 - White: Cleanliness, sophistication, purity, and simplicity

 Color is a critical visual component of brand identity.
-In fact, color alone accounts for up to 90% of a consumer’s first impression.
+In fact, color alone accounts for up to 90% of a consumer’s first impression, according to HubSpot.
 Since your business website will be the home of your brand online, it should effectively convey your brand identity.

-Once you’ve got a good grasp of different color concepts, now would be an excellent time to bear down on how you want your brand to be perceived.
-The first question is if your business already has an established color scheme.
-If yes, these colors must be incorporated into your website color scheme.
+Once you’ve grasped different color concepts, now would be an excellent time to focus on how you want your brand to be perceived.
+The first question is if your business already has an established logo or color scheme.
+If so, these colors should be incorporated into your website color scheme.
+If not, it’s important to consider the industry to which your business belongs and its visual and brand conventions.

-Next, look into the products or services your business offers or the industry which your business falls under.
-It helps to find the most commonly used colors for large companies within the same niche as they have already put in the resources to find effective color schemes for website design.
-You can use this as a guide on how to pick a website color scheme that will fit your brand.
+Look at the most commonly used colors for large companies in your industry.
+They may have put significant resources into researching effective color schemes for branding.
+You can use this to influence your approach to developing a website color scheme that will fit your brand.

 3. Explore Relevant Color Tools

-Adobe Color is arguably the most popular color tool for choosing website color schemes online.
+Adobe Color is one of the most popular color tools for choosing website color schemes.
 It syncs with the Adobe Creative Cloud and allows users to share or create color schemes for free.
 You can set a color scheme or color harmony rule to ensure the generated colors are visually appealing.

 This tool comes with a robust community of creatives who share color palette inspiration and trends.
 Its best features include an automatic color wheel that calculates color scheme examples, an extraction tool to generate color themes or gradients from an image, color-blind safe checks, and a contrast checker.

-This step marks the beginning of your decision phase.
-With the color concepts, branding, and tools ready, you can now put them into practice and create a website color scheme for your business.
-So that you have enough options to make your site’s design stand out visually while remaining cohesive, choose at least three colors: the main color, a secondary color, and an accent color.
+With the color concepts, branding, and tools ready, you can now put them into practice and create a website color scheme that works for your brand.
+To make your site’s design stand out visually while remaining cohesive, choose at least three colors: the main color (also called the dominant or foundational color), a secondary color, and an accent, or “pop,” color.

 The main color generally makes up about 60% of a website design.
 Choosing the main color relies heavily on the color concepts discussed above.
-What color best conveys your brand personality?
-What type of feelings do you want to evoke when people land on your website?
-Is there a color that best embodies a meaning similar to what your business is all about?
+What colors best convey your brand personality?
+What feelings do you want to evoke when people land on your website?
+Are there colors that best embody what your business is all about?

 The accent color often makes up 10% of a website design.
-It’s usually limited to small design elements like separators, subheadings in the text (e.g., H3, H4, and so on), and action-oriented components like buttons.
+In most multicolor schemes, it’s a contrasting color to the primary and secondary colors.
+It’s sometimes limited to small design elements like separators, subheadings in the text (e.g., H3, H4, and so on), and action-oriented components like calls to action to make these elements pop—thus the term “pop” color.

 Examples of Website Color Schemes

-Before putting your newfound knowledge of color into practice, explore these existing website color schemes and scope out the competition to help perfect your process.
-We made sure to compile the best website color scheme examples from actual small business websites.
-Use this list to your advantage to find your brand’s ideal color scheme.
+Before putting your newfound knowledge of color into practice, explore these existing website color schemes to help perfect your process.
+We made sure to compile the best website color scheme examples from actual business websites.
+Use these examples to inspire your brand’s ideal color scheme.

-A blue website color scheme is one of the most versatile choices since it can represent an array of positive associations.
-It is primarily used to inspire feelings of trust, so we can find this color scheme among different niches—most notably, social networks, food, healthcare, and other services.
+A blue website color scheme can represent an array of positive associations, such as an ocean or blue sky.
+It is primarily used to inspire feelings of serenity, security, and trust, so we can find this color scheme in many different niches—most notably social networks, food, and healthcare.

-Red color schemes usually create bold, striking, and personable websites.
-The color red inspires intense feelings such as passion, energy, and power, so it is a great option for brands that want to make an impact with their websites.
-Red color schemes are popularly used by businesses in creative industries or high-energy brands like Coca-Cola.
+Red color schemes usually create bold, striking, and enlivening websites.
+Red inspires intense feelings such as passion, energy, and power, so it is a great option for brands that want to inspire action with their websites.
+Businesses in creative industries or high-energy brands like Coca-Cola popularly use red color schemes.

 Yellow is the color of youth and optimism.
 Website designs that use a yellow color scheme often pair it with playful energy, such as bright or lively graphics.
-Because of the feelings that the color yellow can stimulate, it is often used by leisure brands and quick-paced industries like McDonald’s or Best Buy.
+Because of the feelings of happiness and optimism that the color yellow invokes, leisure brands such as travel and food services often use it.

-Ready to build your website?
-Check out our list of the top website builders, starting with Wix.
-Wix simplifies the process of choosing colors with hundreds of premade templates to pick from and easy-to-edit, site-wide color theme settings.
+Ready to build your website and looking for an easy-to-use but attractive website builder?
+Check out our Squarespace overview and discover how Squarespace simplifies choosing colors with hundreds of premade templates to pick from and easy-to-edit site-wide color theme settings.

 Frequently Asked Questions (FAQs)

-Adobe Color is one of the most popular and effective website tools for creating and sharing color themes.
+Adobe Color is one of the most popular website tools for creating and sharing color themes.
 It has various tools that break down color theory and guide users to create perfect color harmonies.
-There is a rich community of designers and creatives who share website color schemes and inspiration with Adobe Color, all for free without a subscription.
+A rich community of designers and creatives share color palettes and inspiration with Adobe Color, all for free without a subscription.

 White is the most popular background color for websites.
-It works well with any other color you may use on your website, makes reading content on the page easier, and is generally free of distractions.
-With that in mind, there are also plenty of neutral colors that can be good alternatives as a website background color.
+It works well with any other color elements or photography you may use on your website and makes reading content on the page easier.
+With that in mind, you can also use a neutral color (gray or beige, for example) often derived from your primary or secondary colors, which can be good alternatives.

 Bottom Line

-Color is a crucial aspect of web design and branding, so choosing a website color scheme requires intent and strategy.
-By understanding the intricacies of color, you can make an informed decision to communicate the brand message and site visitor perceptions you want to convey.
+Color is crucial to web design in terms of visual appeal, usability, and branding, so choosing a website color scheme requires intent and strategy.
+By understanding the basics of branding, color theory, psychology, and user experience, you can effectively communicate the brand message and visitor experience you wish to convey.